nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 sudo sh -c 'echo 132 > /sys/class/gpio/export'
 ```

-Once a pin is exported, look in the **gpioN** directory to see what attributes are available to read and write to:
+Once a pin is exported, look in the **gpioN** directory to see what attributes are available to read and write:

 ```shell
 ls /sys/class/gpio/export/gpio132